Aurica (supercontinent)

 Aurica is a possible future supercontinent configuration.
-It is one of the four proposed supercontinents that are speculated to form within 200 million years, the others being Pangaea Proxima, Amasia and Novopangaea.
+It is one of the four proposed supercontinents that are speculated to form within 200 million years, the others being Pangaea Proxima, Amasia, and Novopangaea.
 The Aurica hypothesis was created by scholars at the Geological Magazine following an American Geophysical Union study linking the strength of ocean tides to the supercontinent cycle.
-The study noted that "When tectonic plates slide, sink and shift the Earth’s continents to form large landmasses, or supercontinents, ocean basins open and close in tandem.
+The name is a portmanteau of America and Australia, which form the core of the supercontinent.
+The study noted that "When tectonic plates slide, sink and shift the Earth's continents to form large landmasses, or supercontinents, ocean basins open and close in tandem.
 As these basins change shape, they can strike forms that amplify and intensify their tides."

 Formation

 According to the Aurica hypothesis, both the Atlantic and Pacific Oceans will close, and a new ocean will replace them both.
-Duarte and colleagues hypothesize that a new rift will develop in central Eurasia, cutting from India to the Arctic, which will split Eurasia in two and create a new ocean.
+Duarte and colleagues hypothesize that a new rift (the Baikal Rift Zone) will develop in central Eurasia through Lake Baikal due to the gravitational collapse of the Himalayan plateau, cutting from western India to the Arctic, which will split Eurasia in two resulting in western Pakistan and Russia to split apart from China, India, and Mongolia.
+The Indian Ocean (or an ocean which could form within the East African Rift) and Southern Ocean will expand into the rift.

-The current northward motion of Australia and Antarctica will see them collide with eastern Eurasia and the Americas to close the Pacific, while western Eurasia and Africa collide with the Americas on the other side to close the Atlantic.
+The current northward motion of Australia and Antarctica will collide with South Korea, Japan, Indonesia, Peru, Mexico, The Western United States, and The Philippines respectively to close the Pacific, while Portugal and Morocco will collide with the Eastern United States between Florida and Maine while Ireland and the United Kingdom will merge with Canada (close to their relative positions while part of Pangaea) on the other side to close the Atlantic resulting in Cuba and Brazil to be merged with Nigeria and South Africa.
+The Indian and Southern Oceans will merge into a new superocean surrounding the resultant supercontinent.